simongoricar/euphony/README.md

 As mentioned, audio files are transcoded into MP3 V0 in the process.
 I've chosen MP3 V0 for now due to a good tradeoff between space on disk and quality (V0 is pretty much transparent anyway and should be more than enough for on-the-go listening, and you *still* have original files).
-For transcoding efficiency euphony also stores minimal metadata about each album's contents in a file called `.librarymeta`.
+For transcoding efficiency euphony also stores minimal metadata about each album's contents in a file called `.album.euphony`.
 This is done to know which files haven't changed and can be skipped the next time you request transcoding of your library.
 Implementation details are available below in `4.2`.